Where to start when learning the guitar

 1. Reading guitar tabs

-Many guitar students are immediately introduced to learning how to read standard music notation in their first lesson with a teacher.
+In their first lesson with a teacher, many guitar students are immediately introduced to learning how to read standard music notation.

-This is not a good idea at all – always start with learning how to read guitar tabs first – you will always have the option to learn how to read standard music notation later (and it would be much easier to do so then)
+This is not a good idea at all; always begin by learning how to read guitar tabs; you will always have the option of learning how to read standard music notation later (and it will be much easier to do so).

 Why?

-First of all, you don’t need to know how to read standard music notation to play the guitar.
-Guitar tabs are now available for nearly every song or piece of music written for the guitar.
+To begin with, you do not need to know how to read standard music notation in order to play the guitar.
+Almost every song or piece of music written for the guitar now has guitar tabs.

-And at this point, you want the way you read the notation to be as easy as possible so that you can focus on areas that are way more important to you at this stage.
+And at this point, you want the reading of the notation to be as simple as possible so that you can focus on areas that are far more important to you.

 Learning how to read guitar tabs (as well as chord and scale diagrams) is key to being able to learn the other items you will be practicing.